SamratashokAK/Data-Analytics-Portfolio-Project/README.md

-##👨🏻‍💻 Customer Behavior Analytics – Portfolio Project
+# Customer Behavior Analytics – Portfolio Project

-This repository contains my Customer Behavior Analytics portfolio project, where I analyze customer data to understand purchasing patterns, customer segments, and key business drivers.
-The focus of this project is to demonstrate what I worked on, how I approached the analysis, and the tools I used, following an end-to-end analytics workflow.
+This repository documents my **Customer Behavior Analytics portfolio project**, where I worked on analyzing customer data to understand purchasing behavior, customer segments, and key business drivers.
+The project is structured to reflect an **end-to-end data analytics workflow**, similar to how analytics tasks are handled in real business environments.

-The project reflects how data analysts typically work in real business environments — from raw data handling to insight generation and reporting.

-🎯 Purpose of This Project
+The focus of this README is to clearly outline **what I worked on, how the analysis was performed, and the tools used**, rather than explaining concepts or providing tutorials.

+---

+## Project Purpose

 The purpose of this project is to:

-      -Practice and demonstrate end-to-end data analytics skills

-      -Apply Python, SQL, and Power BI on a realistic business dataset

-      -Analyze customer behavior and purchasing trends

-      -Build a strong portfolio project suitable for GitHub, LinkedIn, and interviews

-#📌 What I Did in This Project
-#1️⃣ Data Cleaning & Preparation (Python)

-Loaded raw customer and transaction data

-Cleaned missing, duplicate, and inconsistent records

-Performed data transformations and feature creation

-Prepared structured datasets for analysis

-Tools: Python (Pandas, NumPy)

-#2️⃣ Exploratory Data Analysis (EDA)

-Explored customer demographics and purchase behavior

-Analyzed order frequency, revenue distribution, and trends

-Identified patterns, outliers, and correlations

-Tools: Python (Matplotlib, Seaborn)

-#3️⃣ Business Analysis Using SQL

-Designed tables to simulate business transactions

-Wrote SQL queries to analyze:

-Customer segmentation

-Repeat purchase and loyalty behavior

-Revenue contribution by customer groups

-Answered business-focused analytical questions

-Tools: SQL

-#4️⃣ Dashboard & Visualization (Power BI)

-Built an interactive Power BI dashboard

-Visualized key KPIs and customer segments

-Analyzed trends and performance metrics

-Enabled drill-down analysis for deeper insights

-Tools: Power BI

-#5️⃣ Insights & Reporting

-Summarized analytical findings in a clear format

-Translated technical analysis into business insights

-Provided data-driven recommendations

-Created a project report and presentation

-#📊 Key Areas of Analysis

-Customer segmentation

-Purchase frequency and behavior

-Loyalty and repeat customers

-Revenue drivers

-Business performance trends

-#🛠️ Tools & Technologies Used

-Python – Data cleaning, transformation, EDA

-SQL – Business analysis and querying

-Power BI – Dashboarding and visualization

-Excel / CSV – Data storage

-#🚀 Why This Project

-This project helps me demonstrate:

-Practical application of analytics tools

-Structured problem-solving approach

-Ability to analyze data with a business mindset

-End-to-end ownership of an analytics project
+- Apply Python, SQL, and Power BI in a realistic analytics scenario
+- Practice end-to-end data analysis from raw data to insights
+- Analyze customer behavior and transaction patterns
+- Build a strong portfolio project for GitHub, LinkedIn, and interviews

+---

+## What I Did in This Project

+### Data Cleaning & Preparation (Python)

+- Loaded raw customer and transaction datasets
+- Handled missing values, duplicates, and inconsistent records
+- Performed data transformations and feature creation
+- Prepared clean, analysis-ready datasets

+**Tools:** Python (Pandas, NumPy)

+---

+### Exploratory Data Analysis (EDA)

+- Analyzed customer demographics and purchase behavior
+- Explored order frequency, revenue distribution, and trends
+- Identified patterns, correlations, and outliers in the data

+**Tools:** Python (Matplotlib, Seaborn)

+---

+### Business Analysis Using SQL

+- Designed tables to simulate real-world business transactions
+- Wrote SQL queries to analyze:
+  - Customer segmentation
+  - Repeat purchases and loyalty behavior
+  - Revenue contribution by customer groups
+- Answered business-driven analytical questions

+**Tools:** SQL

+---

+### Dashboarding & Visualization (Power BI)

+- Built an interactive Power BI dashboard
+- Visualized key KPIs and customer segments
+- Analyzed trends and performance metrics
+- Enabled drill-down analysis for deeper insights

+**Tools:** Power BI

+---

+### Insights & Reporting

+- Summarized key analytical findings
+- Translated technical analysis into business insights
+- Provided data-driven recommendations
+- Created a structured project report and presentation

+---

+## Key Areas of Analysis

+- Customer segmentation
+- Purchase frequency and behavior
+- Loyalty and repeat customers
+- Revenue drivers
+- Business performance trends

+---

+## Tools & Technologies

+- **Python** – Data cleaning, transformation, and EDA
+- **SQL** – Business analysis and querying
+- **Power BI** – Data visualization and dashboarding
+- **Excel / CSV** – Data storage and preprocessing

+---

+---

+## Notes

+- This project is created for **learning and portfolio purposes**
+- The dataset is used to simulate real-world analytics scenarios
+- Insights are based on the available data and project scope

+---

+## Summary

+This project represents my hands-on experience working through a complete customer behavior analytics workflow using Python, SQL, and Power BI, with a strong focus on structured analysis and business-relevant insights.